yearn/yearn-comms/public/_posts/_articles/marco-worms/setup-notifications-tenderly/fr.md

 After clicking on it we’ll see this page with all the vault details, click the “block explorer” button that will take you to the vault’s contract:

-Après avoir cliqué dessus, nous verrons cette page avec tous les détails du coffre-fort, cliquez sur le bouton « Explorateur de blocs » qui vous mènera au contrat du coffre-fort :
+Après avoir cliqué dessus, nous verrons cette page avec tous les détails du coffre-fort, cliquez sur le bouton « Explorateur de blocs » qui vous mènera au contrat du coffre-fort:

 ![](./image11.jpg?w=1157&h=757)\
 *Details du SPELL yVault *